Arugula is a tangy salad green that grows best in cooler seasons.

-As a member of the cabbage family (Brassicaceae), arugula is cousin to cauliflower, turnips, kale, and sweet alyssum.
+As a member of the cabbage family (Brassicaceae), arugula is cousin to cauliflower, turnips, kale, and the mustards.
 Also known as rocket or Mediterranean salad, arugula (Eruca vesicaria ssp. sativa) makes an easy addition to any foodscape.
 Arugula grows rather quickly.
 Within 40 to 50 days after planting seeds, you can begin harvesting its tasty leaves.
 Because arugula grows so quickly, it makes a good catch crop.
 Catch crops are those plants added between bigger crops, to maintain soil microorganisms and to reduce erosion.

 How to grow arugula

 Arugula roots enjoy muddy, mucky soils.
 Since the Bay Area’s clay soil can hold a substantial amount of water, autumn and early spring are the perfect times to plant this healthy salad green.
 Start by planting seeds 1/2” deep, and water them in well.
 When seedlings are 1” tall, thin them so that they are spaced 6 to 9” apart.
 You can do this by tickling their roots apart and transplanting, or you can snip off any extras at ground level, reducing stress to delicate new roots.
 To keep leaves tender and tasty, be sure to keep the soil evenly moist.
 Periods of dryness will increase bitterness and trigger bolting.